mrjxtr/Tokyo_AirBnb_Analysis_Project/README.md

 ### Step 3.5 - Visualize data 📈 <a name="Visualizedata"></a>

-In this step, I supported my exploratory data analysis with quick data visualization using matplotlib and seaborn to plot the data giving me a better visual understand of the data story.
+In this step, I supported my exploratory data analysis with quick data visualization using matplotlib and seaborn to plot the data giving me a better visual understanding of the data story.

 >🔎Info: I conducted the data visualization using the `Jupyter Interactive Window` feature in VSCode.
 Thus, all of the output from this script is generated in the jupyter notebook [jl-data-visualization-v1.0.ipynb](notebooks/jl-data-visualization-v1.0.ipynb).
 Click the link to view the jupyter notebook with all the EDA outputs.